 4. CARING FOR YOUR NEW CAR

 Of course once you have your new, car there are some important steps you should take even before you take your car home.
 Ensure you have suitable car insurance in case of damage, fault or accidents.
+Know you can get special premium discounts if you get car insurance for teenagers if this is your child’s first car, as insurance companies smile upon people getting responsible about insurance early on in life.
 You need to ensure you and your car is protected in the case of such circumstances, especially since you will still be potentially paying it off yourself.

 Maintaining your new car, whether it is brand new or used, it is important to schedule regular services to extend the life of your car too.
 Your new car should be treated with the same care you give other important assets, and regular maintenance will also prevent unnecessary break down.unnecessary breakdown.
 The RACV has a handy car maintenance checklist that covers the basics however its always worth touching base with your dealership to take care of major items.
 This may mean more ongoing costs in the short term, but less major costs in the long term.